segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/cookie-validity-update.md

 > info ""
 > Chrome has a maximum limit of 400 days for cookies.
 If a value is set beyond that, then Chrome sets the upper limit to 400 days instead of rejecting it.
 Visit Chrome's [docs](https://developer.chrome.com/blog/cookie-max-age-expires/){:target="blank"} to learn more.

-###Device-mode Destination Cookies
+### Device-mode destination cookies

-Our platform does not control cookie management for device mode destinations.
-Our primary function involves loading third-party SDKs and forwarding events to them.
-Consequently, the way cookies are used and managed is solely determined by each individual SDK.
-For example, if you have concerns about destinations setting third-party cookies, we advise consulting directly with the destination providers for  clarification.
-For instance, Amplitude, one of the destinations in our catalog, provides an informative [article on this topic](https://www.docs.developers.amplitude.com/guides/cookies-consent-mgmt-guide/#abstraction-layer-for-storage){:target="blank"}.
+Segment doesn't control cookie management for device-mode destinations.
+As a result, the way cookies are used and managed is solely determined by each individual SDK.
+For example, if you have concerns about destinations setting third-party cookies, Segment recommends that you consult directly with the destination providers for clarification.
+For instance, Amplitude, one of the destinations in the Segment catalog, provides an informative [article on this topic](https://www.docs.developers.amplitude.com/guides/cookies-consent-mgmt-guide/#abstraction-layer-for-storage){:target="blank"}.

 ### User settings